National Engineering College

-History

-National Engineering College (NEC), Kovilpatti, Tamil Nadu, a self-financing autonomous institution affiliated to Anna University, Chennai, Tamil Nadu, was established in 1984 by Kalvithanthai Thiru.K.Ramasamy.
+National Engineering College (NEC) is an educational institution in Kovilpatti, Tamil Nadu.
+It is an autonomous institution affiliated with Anna University, Chennai, Tamil Nadu, and was established in 1984 by Kalvithanthai Thiru.
+K. Ramasamy.
 The institute was approved by the All India Council for Technical Education (AICTE), New Delhi, India.
-With 39 years of academic excellence, the students of NEC shine far and wide in the world.
-Today it offers seven undergraduate degree programmes and five post-graduate degree programmes in Engineering and Technology.
+It offers seven undergraduate degree programmes and five post-graduate degree programmes in Engineering and Technology.
 The institution runs under the National Educational Charitable Trust, founded by the chairman.

 Location

-The college is located in Kovilpatti, one of the southern districts of Tamil Nadu.
-It's situated close to National Highway 44 (India), the longest-running, major north-south National Highway that runs from Srinagar to Kanyakumari.
+The college is located in the municipality of Kovilpatti, an industrial city in the Thoothukudi District, of Tamil Nadu.
+It's situated near Nalattinputhur, off of or closer to National Highway 44 (India), the longest-running, major north-south National Highway that runs from Srinagar to Kanyakumari.
 Madurai is the closest metropolitan city, around 100 km away, while Tirunelveli (60 km), Thoothukudi (60 km) and Kanyakumari (110 km) are the other major cities that are close by.
 The nearest railway station is in Kovilpatti.
 Thoothukudi Airport is possibly the closest commercial, and domestic airport, while Madurai Airport is the closest international airport.
 V. O. Chidambaranar Port Authority is the closest major port.